 5. LCA Report and EPD Document

 An LCA report and EPD documentation compliant with the reference standard is written.
 The LCA report is a comprehensive document including all the methodological aspects and results of the study and thus has a high level of detail.
-As mentioned before, an EPD ISO 14025 requires external verification from a 3rd party verifier.

 6. EPD and LCA Report: Review and Validation

 At Ecomatters, we manage the entire process of EPD creation, being also accountable for the verification process.
-For this, we rely on a broad network of partners for 3rd party verification.
+For this, we rely on a broad network of partners for external 3rd party verification.

-After implementing the feedback, the Verifier will provide us with a review statement for the EPDs to get certified.
+After implementing the feedback, the verifier will provide us with a review statement for the EPDs to get certified.